forrestjs/forrestjs/gitbook/api/create-extension/README.md

 Use the `parallel` method when you want **asynchronous** Action Handlers to **execute at the same time**, triggered by by the registration or priority order.

-> The returning values will reflect the trigger order.
+> The returning values order will reflect the trigger order.

 ```js
 const results = createExtension.parallel('extensionName', {